min2222/AssetsProtector/README.md

 }
 ```

-put encrypted files to your assets folder (make sure change .pngencrypted to .png)
+put encrypted files to your assets folder

 use AESUtil#getTexture to load texture